 Choosing Your Wedding Dress: What to Consider

-This is the driving force behind almost every decision you will take during your wedding planning.
+This is the driving force behind almost every decision you will make during your wedding planning.
 For most brides, a perfect wedding dress is of the utmost importance.
 Some early birds even start looking at designs even before a proposal has occurred.
 Whatever the case is, it is important to do research on the cost of the type of dress you would want.
 If you have ample time to save towards your budget, then start as early as possible.
 Although you will probably wear this dress only once in your lifetime, and maybe even for that reason alone, you may want to splurge.
 Others prefer to find a dress they like, for the most affordable price they can get.
 In this case, consider purchasing second-hand or even renting.
 It is all about what works for you and what you are comfortable with.

 Other clothing costs such as the cost of your traditional attire should be factored in.
 Buying and sewing kente for your traditional marriage can be quite expensive; even more so if you’re having your kente custom-made.
-If your plan is to have a second/reception dress on your wedding day, that is also expenditure that needs to be factored into your budget.
+If your plan is to have a second/reception dress on your wedding day, that is also an expenditure that needs to be factored into your budget.
 These may go a long way to affect what you spend on your main wedding dress.

 Ready-made or Tailor-made?